 As a keynote speaker or guest of honour, you will be most likely required to deliver an inspiring / motivational speech.
 Therefore, strive to deliver a speech filled with positive thoughts like forecasting a bright tomorrow.
 You have the power to turn a depressive atmosphere into an enthusiastic one.
 If you are well versed with the industry & have a good proposal to make, then say it.
 In the process of suggesting your proposal, plant the image in the minds of the audience as to how the industry will look like 5 or 10 years from now.
 Plant the image of positivity.
 Be specific and realistic in your projection.
 If hard work is required, say so.
 Sometimes, it pays to call a spade a spade 🙂

 Leave a lasting, meaningful message as you conclude your speech.
 In order to do this effectively, try to end your speech with a personal story that reinforces your message.
 Personal stories have a queer way of lingering in the minds of people long after the speech is over.
 Such speeches will also leave the audience remembering you for a loooooooooong time…

 All the best to you in your next keynote address.
 Remember, it was no accident that you were selected as guest of honour.
 It was meant to be…

-The area under dialogue “signposts in a speech” appears to be a perfect area of interest among our fans.
+The area under dialogue “pay per click” appears to be a perfect area of interest among our fans.
 Last week we acknowledged quite a few requests via email to elaborate more on this issue.
 Rest assured that this region of focus has been satisfactorily covered either directly or in some way at the link on top.
 If you did not find in particular what you were looking for at the link above, it’s most probable that we did not fully grasp precisely what you meant by this matter.
 The other likelihood is we may not be in the know to speak on this question in the first place.